ngrx/platform/projects/ngrx.io/content/guide/store/selectors.md

 The last argument of a selector or a projector is the `props` argument, for our example it looks as follows:

 <code-example header="index.ts">
-export const getCount = createSelector( getCounterValue,
+export const selectCount = createSelector( selectCounterValue,
   (counter, props) => counter * props.multiply
 );
 </code-example>